The Zion-Mount Carmel Tunnel

 Tunnel Traffic Control for Oversize Vehicles

-Before 1989, large vehicles, including tour buses, motor homes, and trailers, were involved in more and more accidents and near misses in the tunnel due to an immense increase in the volume of traffic and in the size of vehicles passing through the tunnel.
+Before 1989, large vehicles, including tour buses, motor homes, and trailers, were involved in more and more accidents and near-misses in the tunnel due to a significant increase in the volume of traffic and in the size of vehicles passing through the tunnel.

 A study by the Federal Highways Administration in early 1989 found that large vehicles could not negotiate the curves of the tunnel without crossing the center line.
 To ensure safety, the National Park Service began traffic control at the tunnel in the spring of that year.